(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Solubility is a property that depends on the nature of both solute and solvent.
 To a first approximation, we tell students in introductory chemistry and biology courses that for a solute to dissolve in a solvent and form a solution (an example of a homogenous mixture), the sum of noncovalent interactions (intermolecular forces) between solute and solvent must be greater than those among solute molecules and those among solvent molecules.

 The same ideas can be applied to the solubility of salts.
-From introductory chemistry, students will remember general solubility rules (all Gp 1 and Gp 7 salts are soluble).
-Salts of divalent cations are less soluble as the attractive ion-ion forces within the solid crystal lattice are too strong for the compensatory ion-dipole interactions between the ion and water.
+From introductory chemistry, students will recall general solubility rules (all Group 1 and Group 7 salts are soluble).
+Salts of divalent cations are less soluble because the attractive ion-ion forces within the solid crystal lattice are too strong for the compensatory ion-dipole interactions between the ion and water.
 Hence, salts of Ca2+ and Fe2+ ions, such as CaCO3 and FeCO3, are generally insoluble (Ksp values of 1.4 x 10-8 and 3.1 x 10-11, respectively).
-Insoluble calcium salts (carbonates and silicates) are needed for shells of Foraminifera and skeletons of vertebrates.
-Yet free Ca2+ and Fe2+ ions are found in extracellular and intracellular compartments.
-Divalent cations like Fe2+ can be toxic at a higher concentration, so ways to effectively transport and sequester them have evolved.
-Figure \(\PageIndex{3}\) shows the structure of human heavy-chain ferritin (4zjk), a protein that forms a hollow shell in which is stored Fe2+ ions (along with counter ions).
+Insoluble calcium salts (carbonates and silicates) are needed for the shells of Foraminifera and the skeletons of vertebrates.
+Yet, free Ca2+ and Fe2+ ions are found in extracellular and intracellular compartments.
+Divalent cations, such as Fe2+, can be toxic at high concentrations, so methods for effectively transporting and sequestering them have evolved.
+Figure \(\PageIndex{3}\) shows the structure of human heavy-chain ferritin (4zjk), a protein that forms a hollow shell in which Fe2+ ions (along with counter ions) are stored.
 The model below shows a ferritin with 120 Fe2+ ions (spheres) inside the hollow ferritin sphere.

 Figure \(\PageIndex{3}\): Human heavy-chain ferritin (4zjk) containing 120 Fe2+ ions encapsulated within the hollow sphere formed by the protein.

 Finally, let’s consider the solubility of gases.
 The most abundant and relevant ones are O2 and CO2, as they are the reactants and products of oxidative respiration.
-Although the gases contain oxygen atoms, they are nonpolar and have no net dipole.
+Although the gases contain oxygen atoms, they are nonpolar and therefore have no net dipole moment.
 Hence, they are quite insoluble in water.
-However, they must be soluble enough to allow fish to extract it from water.
-To solve the solubility problem, evolution has produced proteins like vertebrate hemoglobin that bind oxygen through a transition metal complex containing the Fe2+-heme complex (hemoglobin in vertebrates).
-Some invertebrates use the transition metal Cu ions in hemocyanins for the same purpose.
-Figure \(\PageIndex{4}\) shows an interactive iCn3D model of dioxygen (red spheres), bound to a planar heme (yellow highlights) which contains an Fe2+ at its center (not shown) at its center in human hemoglobin (6BB5)
+However, they must be soluble enough to allow fish to extract them from water.
+To solve the solubility problem, evolution has produced proteins such as vertebrate hemoglobin, which bind oxygen via a transition metal complex containing the Fe2+-heme complex (found in vertebrate hemoglobin).
+Some invertebrates use Cu ions in hemocyanins for the same purpose.
+Figure \(\PageIndex{4}\) shows an interactive iCn3D modelof dioxygen (red spheres), bound to a planar heme (yellow highlights), which contains an Fe2+ at its center (not shown) in human hemoglobin (6BB5)

 Water engages in noncovalent interactions with itself and other molecules.
-Individual noncovalent interactions are weak, but if there are many, they can lead to very strong interactions.
+Individual noncovalent interactions are weak, but when combined, they can lead to very strong interactions.
 You've studied noncovalent interactions before, which may have been described as “intermolecular forces.”
 We prefer the term noncovalent interaction.
 These include ion-ion, ion-dipole, hydrogen bonds, dipole-dipole, induced dipole-induced dipole, and other variants.

 All of these interactions originate in the electrostatic force between two charged objects.
 There is only one law that describes the forces of attraction, and that’s Coulomb’s Law: